derdilla/aosp-analyzer/README.md

 ## Usage

+Each of the tree steps is independend from another, so you can quickly see the results of modifications.
+If you just want to run your own visualization of the data you can get the result of step 2 by unpackging `sample-stats.tar.lzama` (AOSP main branch on 9 Jun 2024).

-1. Download full android source: `bash download.sh`
+1. Download full android source: `bash download.sh` (This **will** take a while, so depending on your internet speed make a lunch break or go to sleep.
+This operation takes ~100GB of disk space.)
-2. Use [tokei](https://github.com/XAMPPRocky/tokei) to get detailed per-file stats: `bash analyze.sh`
+2. Use [tokei](https://github.com/XAMPPRocky/tokei) to get detailed per-file stats: `bash analyze.sh` (Tokei is fairly fast, but the AOSP is large so expect 10 minutes to an hour depending on your hardware.)
-3. Visualize result
+3. `cargo run` the visualizer to generate a index.html (very fast)

+*note: The stats directory should be next to the cwd executing the analyzer (../stats).
+The source code is the intended place for further customization.*